Invest where you want to invest, live where you want to live... That's the mantra for Long Distance Real Estate Investing.

-Long distance or out of state investing is definitely risky, but it doesn't need to be any more or less risky than investing near where you live.
+Long distance or out of state real estate investing is definitely risky, but it doesn't need to be any more or less risky than investing near where you live.

 How?
 Well, it's all about identify the risks and then finding ways to mitigate those risks.

 Let me explain.